BY: JOAN ALLEN

 Lippe also sought help from Caroline Griffin, co-founder of the Show Your Soft Side Anti-Cruelty Campaign.
 Griffin, who calls herself a recovered attorney, has spent the last 10 years working full-time on animal protection issues.

 Griffin says, “Show Your Soft Side works very closely with Adam and April (whom she affectionately calls the A-Team).
 They are one of the most effective animal abuse units in the country.
-We think the Love Leads Project has it all and it reaffirms that we can accomplish much more by working together.
+We think the Love Leads Project has it all and it reaffirms that we can accomplish much more by working together.“When the two of them started the Love Leads Project, we thought so highly of the initiative, we wanted to help them.
+So, when they get a request from a police department we cover the shipping costs.
+It costs one dollar a leash to ship.

 “Love leads is a unique collaboration dedicated to saving dogs and preventing animal abuse and neglect,” says Griffin.
 “What began as a local service project has turned into a national effort providing first responders, free of charge, the tools necessary to humanely respond to dog encounters.”